16 FAQs about Agile Scrum Distributed Teams

 Question #7: How to Communicate with Distributed Teams?

 With no doubts behind, face-to-face communication remains the most effective way to establish trust, resolving the issues, planning and implementing a change.
 Nonetheless, digitalization has brought communication to a whole new level by introducing Slack, TeamViewer, Skype, Microsoft Teams, and a variety of other tools.
-By cultivating different means of communication, you facilitate overall understanding between team members, are able to resolve the evolving issues promptly, can easily define pitfalls at any stage of project development, as well as decrease the distance between you and your employees.
+By cultivating different means of communication, you are able to facilitate overall understanding between team members, resolve the evolving issues promptly, easily define pitfalls at any stage of project development, as well as decrease the distance between you and your employees.

-Question #8: How Can I Be Sure of Quality?
+Question #8: How Can I Be Sure of the Quality?

 The quality of services provided by distributed teams depends on their level of tech skills and motivation you give them.
 The first aspects can be defined back on the interviewing stages when your vendor selects the developers referring to your project requirements.
 Your share in this stage is to give test tasks for the team members to make sure they match your expectations.
 As of motivation, most developers who are empowered by their employers, show a significant level of devotion, thus, quality takes its place.
 However, based on Agile principles, the whole process of development includes numerous tasks that can be assessed, analyzed, and checked at any necessary time.